-Tip: Be KIND to the librarians that you communicate with online or over the phone.
+ALWAYS BE KIND to the librarians you communicate with online or over the phone.
 They might find extra materials and send them your way.
 I remember one librarian doing this for me and it made a huge difference in my research paper.
-Thank a librarian today!
+Thank your librarian today!

 8. ancestry.com or other genealogical sites